 What comes to mind when you think frozen meals?
 Salty.
 Processed.
 High fat.
-Good enough.
 Shouldn’t food be an everyday pleasure?
 Why settle for average?

 Marc’s culinary training began with his dad, Norm.
 By age 10 he was learning classic French techniques.
 After completing chef training at Algonquin College and an apprenticeship, Marc lightened up family favourites to satisfy the way clients want to eat today.

 With 140 recipes in his repertoire, Marc offers limited run features.
 Perpetual top sellers are roast turkey, lasagna (meat or veggie) and shepherd’s pie, but there’s always a wide variety of entrees, soups and desserts in stock.
-Quality and consistency separates him from the competition.
-His new storefront, opened in January, features a larger kitchen and an herb garden.
-Many dishes have no salt, flavoured only with his signature herb & spice blends.
-With the Farmers’ Market close by, he has access to fresh produce.
+Quality and consistency separates him from the competition; many dishes have no salt, flavoured only with his signature herb & spice blends.

 Marc’s entrepreneurial journey began three years ago when he decided to test his frozen food concept and engaged family and friends to sample and critique.
-Initially renting commercial kitchen space and selling from his home, he graduated to his first storefront after a year and is happily in his new, visible location at 105 Mitton Street.
+Initially renting commercial kitchen space and selling from his home, he graduated to his first storefront after a year and is happily in his new kitchen location based in Plympton-Wyoming.

 Marc was referred to SLBDC by friends and of the services, he shares: ‘I wouldn’t have been able to start my business without the program.
 If you have little money, you can’t borrow from conventional banks for a food business.
 They’ll match dollar for dollar, but won’t take additional risk.
 Most importantly, I learned to manage my books.’

-Catering to the perpetually busy client craving home style food – word of mouth, Facebook and print advertising have been effective in growing his clientele.
-Plant workers are a strong demographic, many ordering 20 meals at a time to avoid the fast food trap.
-He supplies clients of Purdy Ideal You and Pure Local Organics.
+Catering to the perpetually busy client craving home style food; word of mouth, Facebook and print advertising have been effective in growing his clientele.
+He supplies clients of Purdy Ideal You and Pure Local Organics, and can be found at the Downtown Market at 140 Christina Street.
 Under contract to Lambton Elderly Outreach, his meals are enjoyed throughout Lambton County, even adopting easy to open packaging for LEO clients.

-Future plans include the purchase of his own building, and expanding his reach beyond Lambton County.
+Future plans include expanding his building, creating more fridge and freezer space and expanding his reach beyond Lambton County.